-- Finish configuring port trunks before you connect the corresponding network cables between switches to avoid creating a loop. - · A trunk can have up to eight ports. - The ports at both ends of a connection must be configured as trunk ports. - All ports in a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN via the specified port-channel. - STP, VLAN, and IGMP settings can only be made for the entire trunk via the specified port-channel.
+- Finish configuring port trunks before you connect the corresponding network cables between switches to avoid creating a loop. - · A trunk can have up to 8 ports. - The ports at both ends of a connection must be configured as trunk ports. - All ports in a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - Any of the ports can be trunked together, including ports of different media types. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN via the specified port-channel. - STP, VLAN, and IGMP settings can only be made for the entire trunk via the specified port-channel.